JoeHughes9877/C-Datastructures/README.md

   - Circular buffer or linked-list based.
   - FIFO operations: `enqueue`, `dequeue`.

+- **Binary Search Tree (BST)**
+  - Insert, delete, search operations.
+  - Can be extended into self-balancing trees later.

 ## 🛠️ Planned Features

 The following data structures are planned for implementation: